-Source: Eyring et al. (1993)
+Source: Eyring, Johnson and Francis (1993)

-Wilk et al. (1995) and Wilk and Sackett (1996) hypothesize that higher ability individuals tend to choose more complex jobs.
-Wilk et al. (1995) use the National Longitudinal Survey of Youth (NLSY) to test this hypothesis.
+Wilk, Desmarais and Sackett (1995) and Wilk and Sackett (1996) hypothesize that higher ability individuals tend to choose more complex jobs.
+Wilk and Sackett (1995) use the National Longitudinal Survey of Youth (NLSY) to test this hypothesis.
 They find that individual-level general ability as measured by the General Aptitude Test Battery (GATB) in 1982 predicted the individual job complexity in 1987.
 These results are consistent with the findings on the relationship between task performance and ability.
 If ability is more instrumental to the performance of complex tasks, maximizing performance is better achieved by assigning more able individuals to more complex tasks.
 Hence, both employers and employees will strive to match better able individuals with more complex tasks.